kaist-ina/bp_solver/README.md

 ### 2. Traversing Nodes and Edges
 Class Master holds just list of nodes in 'nodeList'.
-Here how to traverse nodes and edges are explained.
+Here how to traverse nodes and edges is explained.

 ```
 for(int i=0; i<nodeN; ++i){